mabunixda/loxone-go-weather/README.md

 * Clone the repo
 * Set the GOPATH to the cloned repo directory
-* From bitbucket-pipelines run the commans under the "script" node
+* From bitbucket-pipelines run the commands under the "script" node
 * Register a [forecast.io account|https://developer.forecast.io/register]
 * Copy the API Key from the lower part of [the page|https://developer.forecast.io/]
 * Run the weather service using the coordinates from Loxone Configuration and the API Key: